Chandrayaan-3: India makes historic landing near Moon's south pole

 - Published

-India has made history as its Moon mission became the first to land in the lunar south pole region.
+India has made history as its Moon mission becomes the first to land in the lunar south pole region.

 With this, India joins an elite club of countries to achieve a soft landing on the Moon, after the US, the former Soviet Union and China.

+The Vikram lander from Chandrayaan-3 successfully touched down as planned at 18:04 local time (12:34 GMT).

+Celebrations have broken out across the country, with Prime Minister Narendra Modi saying "India is now on the Moon".

-"We have reached where no other country could," he said.
+"We have reached where no other country could.
+It's a joyous occasion," he added.
 Mr Modi was watching the event live from South Africa where he is attending the Brics summit.

+Indian Space Research Organisation (Isro) chief Sreedhara Panicker Somanath said the successful landing "is not our work alone, this is the work of a generation of Isro scientists".

+Tense moments preceded the touchdown as the lander - called Vikram after Isro founder Vikram Sarabhai - began its precarious descent, carrying within its belly the 26kg rover named Pragyaan (the Sanskrit word for wisdom).